aau-claaudia/hpc/docs/mistral/terms-and-conditions.md

 ## 15. Fair usage

-All AI Studio workspaces have a standard usage qouta per month to ensure a fair usage and make the service availabe for all AAU users.
-We can adjust the montly qouta at all times depending on the usage demand form the users.
+AI Studio workspaces are assigned a standard monthly usage quota in order to promote fair usage and ensure access for AAU users.
+AAU may adjust the monthly quota at any time if needed.

 ## 16. Changes to Terms